taustation-fan/taustation-fan.github.io/README.md

 ## Clones

-*Note: this section is a bit conjectural, because I have not yet had the need to activate a clone.*

 A clone is an insurance against the death of a character's body.
-You can buy a clone at the cloning facilities that are present on nearly all stations.
+You can buy a clone at the cloning facilities that are present on most stations.

 The mental model behind a clone is that it is an inactive